-Common Areas
+Common Areas in Apartments

-Apartment common areas are shared by all roommates and residents should avoid continually having visitors and dominating the use of the shared spaces in the apartment.
-Overnight guests may not sleep in the common without permission from all roommates, and Housing.
-The length of stay should be no more than 3 consecutive nights or 7 total nights per quarter (see Guest Policy).
+Apartment common areas are shared by all housemates and residents should avoid continually having visitors and dominating the use of the shared spaces in the apartment.
+Overnight guests may not sleep in the common without permission from all housemates, and Housing.
+The length of stay must not exceed 3 consecutive nights or a total of 7 nights per quarter (see Guest Policy).
+This policy applies only to current students who have obtained permission from their roommates.
 Common areas in each apartment are considered shared with the College management and the College reserves the right to enter common areas at all times (see Entering a Student Apartment/Room)